TheRenegadeCoder/sample-programs-website/docs/projects/bubble-sort/ruby/index.md

 {% endraw %}

-Bubble Sort in Ruby was written by:
+[Bubble Sort](https://sampleprograms.io/projects/bubble-sort) in [Ruby](https://sampleprograms.io/languages/ruby) was written by:

+- Jeremy Grifski
 - Parker Johansen

-- Jeremy Grifski
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 20 2019 19:51:53.
 The solution was first committed on Mar 20 2019 15:25:56.
 As a result, documentation below may be outdated.